Blueberry ShortcakesThis Post May Contain Affiliate Links. Please Read Our Disclosure Policy

 These Blueberry Shortcakes are a beautiful and delicious dessert that is simple to make.
 I topped mine with fresh blueberries, lemon glaze, and a sprinkle of confectioners’ sugar for an extra special finishing touch.

 I was inspired to make these Blueberry Shortcakes after I found this gorgeous shortcake pan.
 If you’ve been following me for some time, you know have a thing for specialty cake pans.
 (In fact, I recently shared a post with all of my specialty cake recipes.
-You can find that here.)
+So much deliciousness.)

 As soon as I saw this pan online, I knew I needed it in my collection.
 The shape of the cake molds reminds me of those little shortcake dessert shells you sometimes see in the bakery section of the grocery store.
 I knew this pan would be extremely useful because the little cakes can be filled with lots of different things: fresh fruit, custard, jam, ice cream, pudding,… just to name a few.
-Not surprisingly, this pan is already a new favorite, so you’re likely to see more recipes that use it.
+In fact, I used it to make these strawberry shortcakes and strawberry rhubarb shortcakes.

 Oh!
 And if you like my garden-inspired table setting, I’ve shared all the details here.
 I even provided my no-fail tips for styling a beautiful table setting for any occasion, holiday, or celebration!

-Although these Blueberry Shortcakes look complex, in reality, they’re pretty simple to make.
+Although these Blueberry Shortcakes may look complex, in reality, they’re pretty simple to make.
 You can get the full ingredient list and instructions in the printable recipe card at then end of this post.

-Now spoon the mixture in the prepared cake pan and pop it in the oven.
-I told you this was easy!
+- Now spoon the mixture in the prepared cake pan and pop it in the oven.

 Quick note: I recommend placing a sheet pan under the cake pan to catch any batter that may spill over.
 I overfilled my molds so I had some batter run over.
 That wasn’t fun to clean up.